roha-github/meshtastic-firmware-addon/README.md

 * "Zero Hop Repeater" ~ unlimited repeater chain
 * "Power Timer Switch" ~ predefined shutdown and resume

+These features will not be included in the official Meshtastic firmware.

 ## Configuration hooks

 We use "special" values to configure the add-ons and reuse default App and CLI.